Chance Marsteller: Freestyle career

 Marsteller would continue his wrestling career on the senior level circuit, following his collegiate career in 2019.

 In 2020, after driving under the influence and wrecking his car and his wife's car in one night, Marsteller entered rehab again.
 After almost losing everything, he sobered up for good in July 2020, while also rebuilding relationships with his family.

 Around the start of 2022, Marsteller began visiting the New York City Regional Training Center in Hoboken, New Jersey, and ultimately moving there for more individual coaching and a strong group of wrestling partners.
-He would go on to make the 2022 Final X, the final wrestle-off for a spot on the United States World Team at the 2022 World Championships, where he lost a best two-out-of-three series to American wrestling legend Jordan Burroughs at 79 kg.
+He would go on to make the 2022 Final X, the final wrestle-off for a spot on the United States World Team at the 2022 World Championships, where he lost a two-out-of-three series to American wrestling legend Jordan Burroughs at 79 kg.

 The following year, he bested Jordan Burroughs at the 2023 Final X, making his first senior level United States World Team.
 He finished 14th at the 2023 World Championships, representing the United States at 79 kg.

+Marsteller won the 2026 US Open at 79 kg, qualifying him for Final X in June.